-Ready to sell your SME?5 questions to ask yourself
+Are you ready to sell your SME?
+5 questions to ask yourself before taking action

 1. What is the nature of the sale?

 Whether planned or unsolicited, selling your SME may be your first (and last) experience of this kind and the ultimate chance to maximize the investment of a lifetime.
 First, let’s look at the key characteristics and the possible impact of a planned sale compared to a situation where a seller replies to an unsolicited offer.

 Identifying and understanding the motivations surrounding the sale of your SME is essential to making an informed decision.
 This is one of the top questions asked by the buyers.
 Among the most common reasons are:

 - pressure from family members and/or the company’s executives;